chigh/squid_cafe/ExtendedInfo.md

+<a name="top"></a>

 This is currently a bare-bones instance.
 I'm working to add things as I go along.
 As long as you're okay with some occasional down-time (so far, none) here at the beginning, you'll be good.

 I'm not your parent, so act like a decent human being.
 To that...
-Everyone deserves freedom, but <em>not</em> harassment.
+Everyone deserves freedom, but **not** harassment.
 Do the latter and you lose the former.

 <!--TOC -->